darling

 - Mary, the youngest daughter, was always her mother's darling.

-- A kind or sweet person; sweetheart.
+- A kind, sweet, or lovable person; sweetheart.

 - The girl next door picks up all my shopping for me.
 She is such a darling.